adarwoo/modbus_relay/docs/user_manual.md

 | Flash at 2Hz | Along with the EStop.
 A infeed fault was detected. |

 > [!CAUTION]
-> The INFEED LED is for indication only. ***You must assume voltage is present at all times***.
+> The Infeed LED is for indication only. ***You must assume voltage is present at all times***.

 ### Modbus LEDs

-The modbus LEDs show activity on the Modbus RS485 network, including for data not addressed to the controller.
+The modbus LEDs show activity on the Modbus RS485 network.
 * The Rx LED shows incomming traffic.
 It flashes fast when the device is in recovery or device locate mode.
 * The Tx LED is lit during power-up boot, and show the outgoing traffic activity.
 It serves not other purposes.

+> [!IMPORTANT]
+> The Rx LED show traffic activity which may include packets not addressed to the controller

 ### Relay LEDS